mjstraughan/CubingHistory/docs/3x3/Methods/LayerByLayer.md

 ### David Singmaster

-One of the most well known examples of the Layer By Layer method is the one described in September, 1979 by David Singmater in *Notes on Rubik's 'Magic Cube'*.
-Originally, Singmaster had been using a Corners First method.
+One of the most well known examples of the Layer By Layer method is the one described in September, 1979 by David Singmaster in *Notes on Rubik's 'Magic Cube'* [2].
+Originally, Singmaster had been using a Corners First method [3].
 Then, upon learning that some had been using a Layer By Layer Method, Singmaster designed a Layer By Layer method of his own with a different last layer solving variant.

 Singmaster stated: "I have found that different people have quite different strategies for restoring the cube to START.
 Several people get all the edges in place first, then apply P4's or other combinations of commutators to get the corners in place.
 Many people get the whole bottom layer correct, then the middle layer, then the top layer."

-This appears in the same section as the description of his Corners First method dated 23 February 1979, before he changed to a Layer By Layer method.
+This appears in a section dated February 1979, before Singmaster changed to a Layer By Layer method.
 It seems that David Singmaster developed his Layer By Layer method based on the other Layer By Layer methods that he had seen others using.
-Looking at his statement, from before he published his own Layer By Layer method, that others had been using Layer By Layer methods.

-The date of the Layer By Layer method can be confirmed through two points.
-The Layer By Layer mention in *Notes on Rubik's 'Magic Cube'* is dated 23 September 1979 on page 29.
-Additionally, Singmaster was featured in an interview on twistypuzzles.com and stated "The next major insight was the use of double level commutators.
+Additionally, Singmaster was featured in an interview on twistypuzzles.com where he stated "The next major insight was the use of double level commutators.
 I recall Peter McMullen telling me about the Cambridge group using moves that only affected one or two U pieces.
 At first this seemed silly, but then commuting this with U gives easy useful processes.
 I realised that the square and the cube of the commutator [F,R] gave easy moves that affected just one corner in the L face and this allowed me to produce easy processes for moving and twisting corners.
 From this, I built up the method given in my Notes, initially in Oct 1979, then developed in detail and made into a separate handout in Aug 1980."
+[4, 5]

 The steps of Singmaster's Layer By Layer variant, as written by Singmaster: